MeelisM/aws-code-keeper/README.md

 For those who want to get started immediately:

 1. **Prerequisites**: Ensure you have Docker, AWS CLI, Terraform v1.11.4+, Ansible, kubectl, Python3.13, and Git installed.
+   Ensure your AWS user has the following permissions: [AWS Permissions](#aws-permissions)

 2. **Start GitLab**: